ale-lelex/ale-lelex/README.md

-im alelelex.
+- im alelelex.
-im a crazy guy learning how to code i wanna make a haxball headess bot
+- im a crazy guy learning how to code
+- i wanna make a haxball headess bot
+- im a haxball person
+- have a good time